-[PV] PROVOKING A FIGHT: Encouraging others, in person or digitally, to violate the Student Code of Conductengage in a fight or physical conflict (i.e. inciting others to engage in a fight or two (2)
+[PV] PROVOKING A FIGHT: Encouraging others, in person or digitally, to engage in a fight or physical conflict (i.e. inciting others to engage in a fight or two (2) persons engage in a physical conflict).
+This infraction includes aggressively confronting or challenging another student(s) and/or video recording up to and/or during a physical altercation.

-First Offense Second Offense Third Offense Elementary (K-5) Parent notification 1-3 days OSS Parent notification 3-5 days OSS Parent notification 5-10 days OSS 1-5 days OSS 3-3 days OSS Possible recommendation for expulsion Secondary (6-12) Parent notification 3-5 days OSS Parent notification 10 days OSS Recommendation for Expulsion with documentation of interventions persons engage in a physical conflict). blows are exchanged, students separate on their own and no injuries result).
-This infraction includes aggressively confronting or challenging another student(s) and/or video recording up to and/or during a physical altercation. -
+First Offense Second Offense Third Offense

+Elementary (K-5) Parent notification Parent notification Parent notification

+1-3 days OSS 3-5 days OSS 5-10 days OSS

+Possible recommendation for expulsion

+Secondary (6-12) Parent notification Parent notification

+3-5 days OSS 10 days OSS

+Recommendation for Expulsion

+with documentation of

+interventions